-Join David Gassner for an in-depth discussion in this video Creating a simple slideshow presentation, part of Flash Professional CS5: Code Snippets and Templates in Depth.
+Join David Gassner for an in-depth discussion in this video Creating a simple slideshow presentation, part of Flash Professional CS5: Code Snippets and Templates.

 In Flash Professional CS5, new file templates are provided that allow you to easily create PowerPoint style presentations.
 These presentations are designed as slide decks.
 They can be controlled using keyboard and mouse gestures.
 There are two such new file templates included in Flash Pro CS5, the Simple Presentation and the Advanced Presentation.
 I'll start with the Simple Presentation in this video.
 I'll create a new file, based on this Simple Ppresentation template, and then I'll run it.
 The Simple Presentation can be controlled only using the keyboard.

 You can use the right and left arrows to navigate forward and back through the slide deck.
 You can also navigate forward by pressing the spacebar.
 Let's take a look at how this Flash presentation is designed.
 There is one frame for each slide in the deck, all stored in a layer name Slides.
 There is also a Background layer and you can use this to add your own content in the background which I'll do in this demonstration.
 Let's take a look at what's in the background already.
 I'll right click on the Background layer and select Hide Others and then I'll resize the presentation to fit into the window and show that the existing background has a bar across the top and across the bottom, with a little bit of footer text down at the bottom.